davs3275/sbs/med/collier.md

 ---
 5.34.
-You may be always successful if you do but set out well, and let your thoughts and practice pro- ceed upon right method.
+You may be always successful if you do but set out well, and let your thoughts and practice proceed upon right method.
 There are two properties and privileges common to the soul of God and man and all rational beings.
-The one is, not to be hindered by anything external ; the other, to make virtuous in- tention and action their supreme satisfaction, and not so much as to desire anything farther.
+The one is, not to be hindered by anything external ; the other, to make virtuous intention and action their supreme satisfaction, and not so much as to desire anything farther.

 ---
 5.35.
-If this accident is no fault of mine, nor a con- sequence of it ; and besides, if the community is never the worse for it, why am I concerned ?
+If this accident is no fault of mine, nor a consequence of it ; and besides, if the community is never the worse for it, why am I concerned ?
 Now, how is the community injured ?

 ---
 5.36.
 Do not suffer a sudden impression to overbear your judgment.
 Let those that want your assistance have it, as far as the case requires.
-But if they are in- jured in matters indifferent, do not consider it any real damage, for that is a bad habit.
+But if they are injured in matters indifferent, do not consider it any real damage, for that is a bad habit.
 But as the old man, when he went away, asked back his foster-child's top, remembering that it was a top, so do in this case also.
 When you are haranguing in the rostra, a little of this to yourself would not be amiss:
-—Ha.rk you, friend,
+Hark you, friend,
 have you forgotten what this glitter of honour really is ?
 I grant it is but tinsel, but for all that it is extremely valued.
 And because other people are fools, must you be so too ?
-I can at once become bappy any- wbere, for he is bappy who has found for bimself a bappy lot.
-In a word, happiness lies all in the functions of reason, in warrantable desires and vii'tuous practice.
+I can at once become happy anywhere, for he is happy who has found for himself a happy lot.
+In a word, happiness lies all in the functions of reason, in warrantable desires and virtuous practice.

 ---